Mesnage-Org/pgfinder/docs/installation.md

 ### Development

-If you wish to contribute to the development of pgfinder you should clone this repository and install it in editable mode (`pip install -e`) with the following commands.
+If you wish to contribute to the development of PGFinder you should clone this repository and install it in editable mode (`pip install -e`) with the following commands.